javalenciacai/SonarMetricsReportGenerator/docs/data_policies.md

 ### Types of Data Collected
 1. **SonarCloud Metrics Data**
-   - Code quality metrics
+   - Code quality metrics and statistics only
+   - **Important Note**: We do NOT collect or store any source code from your projects
+   - Only numerical metrics and analytical data are stored
-   - Project statistics
+   - Project statistics and metadata
    - Historical trend data
    - Analysis results